Uproar as Poonam Pandey’s ‘death’ from cancer revealed as publicity stunt

 Writing on her Instagram Stories, Ranaut wrote: “This is so sad.
 Losing a young woman to cancer is a catastrophe.”

-Stand-up comedian and Pandey’s fellow “inmate” on Lock Upp, Munawar Faruqui tweeted: “Can’t process the news.
+Munawar Faruqui, a stand-up comedian and Pandey’s fellow “inmate” on Lock Upp who eventually won the series, tweeted: “Can’t process the news.
 Poonam was a great human being.
 Sad.
 RIP.”

 Actor-filmmaker Pooja Bhatt also took to X, formerly known as Twitter, writing, “So tragic to hear about Poonam Pandey.
 I had never met her, but when life claims someone so young it is always devastating.